How to Easily Transition Your Baby from Co-Sleeping to Crib

 Instead of feeling the impact of many surprise changes at once (New mattress!
 New crib!
 More distance away from you!), they’ll be happy to catch some Z’s in the familiar sleeping space they already love.

 Sleep with their stuff (so that they feel like they’re sleeping beside you!)

 Your baby has slept right beside you for many nights, which means they’ve gotten used to being calmed by the familiar feeling of sensing you nearby.

-(Fun fact: because newborns are still learning how to find meaning in all the things they see and hear on the daily, they develop a strong awareness of smell.
+(Fun fact!
+Because newborns are still learning how to find meaning in all the things they see and hear on the daily, they develop a strong awareness of smell.
 Which means just having you close enough to offer the comfort of scent will set them in a peaceful mood!)

 Sleep with your baby’s bed sheets for a few nights before you start the transition from co-sleeping to crib.
 By doing this, you’ll guarantee that your little one is surrounded by comfortable items that smell like you.
 So that when the time comes to set them up for a new sleep set-up, they’ll have all the extra comfort they need to make the transition from co-sleeping seem easier.

-Of course, you’ll want to choose the item you give to baby wisley.
+Of course: you’ll want to choose the item you give to baby wisely.
 Sleeping with bulky blankets or plush toys can be a safety concern for newborns.
 Which means leaving those kinds of items in their bed will leave you with more worry than peace of mind.

-For many families, the decision to stop co sleeping will come when baby becomes too active during the night, or you decide that it would be better for you to get back to having some space of your own.
+For many families, the decision to stop co sleeping will come when baby becomes too active during the night.
+Or when you more generally decide that it would be better for you to get back to having some space of your own.